 Optometry encompasses far more than just testing eyes.
 It involves a complex interplay of inter-professional communication; management of self, others and potentially a business; and the applied understanding of principles of ethics, the law, public health, professional and commercial practices.
 Deakin Optometry integrates all of these elements into the curriculum from first year, right through to graduation.
-Throughout your prevocational studies you will study elements from the health, medical and vision science, business and management disciplines.
+Throughout your prevocational studies you will study elements from the Vision Science, Health, Life and Physical Sciences, Optometric Business and Accounting.

 Vocational based learning

 Deakin Optometry extends the concept of problem-based learning (PBL) to deliver case-based learning modules as the predominant teaching method in the second and third year of the course.
 Case-based learning (CBL) requires students to work in small groups to solve 'real life' optometry problems creatively as each case contains complexities within the clinical, psycho-social, ethical and commercial domains.
 In attempting to 'resolve' the case with the guidance of a tutor, students will combine private study, supporting sessions delivered through various media including live and online lectures, workshops and practical classes, and group study.